Learn facts about Florida for kids.

 Otters bring a playful spirit to Florida's rivers and lakes, where they can be seen swimming, playing, and hunting together.
 Lastly, the ancient-looking crocodiles inhabit brackish waters, showcasing their powerful presence in the state's diverse habitats.
 Together, these animals contribute to the rich tapestry of Florida's wildlife.

-9. Florida can get very hot and cold, depending on the time of year.
+9. Florida experiences a wide range of temperatures, varying depending on the time of year.
 The hottest temperature recorded in Florida was 109 degrees Fahrenheit in Monticello, Florida, on June 29, 1931.
 The coldest temperature ever recorded in Florida was -2 degrees Fahrenheit (2 degrees below zero) in Tallahassee, Florida, on February 13, 1899.

 Get your free printable Florida worksheet here: